CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that hits all the marks.
-It clearly states what the skill does (decomposes complex tasks into atomic units with dependency graphs and milestones), explicitly states when to use it with a 'Use when...' clause, and provides a comprehensive list of natural trigger phrases.
-The description is concise yet thorough, uses third person voice correctly, and would be easily distinguishable from other skills in a large skill library.
+It clearly specifies what the skill does (task decomposition with dependency graphs and milestones), when to use it (explicit 'Use when' clause), and includes a rich set of natural trigger phrases.
+The description is well-structured, uses third person voice, and is specific enough to avoid conflicts with other skills.

 DimensionReasoningScore